-

 Your Label

 Mainers are a hardy lot.
 While there have been at least four races held during cold and snowy weather since 1967, the Blizzard of 1988 stands apart.
-Paddlers described the snow-covered trees alongside the stream as "incredibly beautiful" but the conditions cause problems with frozen limbs, hypothermia, slipping and sliding on portages and problems with timekeeping.
+Paddlers described the snow-covered trees alongside the stream as "incredibly beautiful" but the conditions caused many problems with frozen limbs, hypothermia, slipping and sliding on portages and complications with timekeeping.
 "It's hard to time a paddler's finish when you can barely see where they are." -

 April 21 1990